andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 + R excels in data visualization with powerful plotting libraries such as ggplot2 and plotly, which provide customizable and publication-ready visualizations.
 These libraries offer extensive control over design elements, facilitating the creation of interactive and dynamic visualizations that effectively communicate insights from complex datasets.

 ### Setting Up the Environment
-+ Installing R packages from the CRAN (Comprehensive R Archive Network) or other repositories using the `install.packages()` function.
++ Installing R packages from the CRAN (Comprehensive R Archive Network) or other repositories.
-+ Loading packages using the `library()` function to make their functions and features available for analysis.
++ Loading packages in R to make their functions and features available for analysis.
-+ Importing the 12 CSV data files using the `read.csv()` function.
++ Importing the 12 CSV data files.

 #### Installing R Packages
 ```{r}